 - Refund policy – Our council’s refund policy has been updated to give you an option when events/camps are cancelled of requesting a refund for the full fee you’ve paid or a gift card for the full fee you’ve paid that may be used for future event/camp registration.
 Please see our refund policy for details.

 - Advancement – Scouts can and should continue working on advancement.
 Parents are allowed to sign off on the completion of Cub Scout Adventures and Webelos Arrow of Light requirements.
-Scouts BSA youth may be able to complete some merit badge requirements through electronic communication.
+Some Scouts BSA rank requirements have been temporarily changed an youth may complete some merit badge requirements through electronic communication.
 General questions and answers about COVID-19’s impact on BSA advancement.

 - Award Extensions – BSA has given local councils temporary authority to grant extensions for Scouts working on the Eagle Scout rank, Quartermaster rank, or Summit Award to complete all requirement if COVID-19 disruptions are the reason why the Scout can’t finish requirements before his/her 18th/21st birthday.
 See this post for more details for Eagle candidates and this post for Quartermaster/Summit Award candidates.

-- Boards of Review – Boards of Review for Scouts BSA, Venturing, and Sea Scouting advancement may be conducted by videoconferencing; see this post from Scouting Magazine with details
+- Boards of Review – Boards of Review for Scouts BSA, Venturing, and Sea Scouting advancement may be conducted by videoconferencing without council approval; see this post from Scouting Magazine with details

 - Eagle Board of Review Extensions – Eagle candidates may ask for an extension of time to take part in their Eagle Board of Review; see our Eagle Scout page for details from our council Advancement Committee